RobertTalbert/discretecs-vault/Trees/Depth first search.md

 **Notes**:
 - The list $S$ is known in computer science and data structures as a [stack](https://www.geeksforgeeks.org/stack-data-structure/).
-This is a data structure in which operations are performed "fi"
+This is a data structure in which operations are performed "first in, last out" or "last in, first out" -- the most recently added (or "rightmost", or "topmost") items are the ones removed first.
+- This is known as depth first *search* because the algorithm is often implemented with additional stopping conditions that halt the process once a node with a particular property is

 ## Examples